 Keep in mind that the automation mode has to be enabled first on the queue of your choice if you would like to export the document automatically without human touch when all the fields were automatically validated.
 Read more about configuring the automation framework.

-The per-field automation where the “eye” icon is hidden next to a field when the AI thinks the value could be automated is turned ON by default.
+The per-field automation where the grey tick is shown next to a field when the AI thinks the value could be automated is turned ON by default.

 As the first step of the automation pipeline, Rossum will automatically run a number of basic checks on some of the extracted values.
 This applies to fields that can be found on the document and form rules with other fields on the document.
 An example of such a rule can be the equation "total amount == total amount base + total tax".